BoruTamena/2f-go-codechallange/ReadMe.md

 # Code Challange

-# Logger in Go
+# C# Logger in Gohallange -1

-Defines a simple logging interface named Logger with three methods: Info, Warning, and Error.
+Define a simple logging interface named Logger with three methods: Info, Warning, and Error.
 It also provides an implementation of this interface using a Log struct, which has a field for an os.File to write logs to.

 ## Logger Interface